Zsigmond Járai

 Zsigmond Járai (born 29 December 1951) is a Hungarian politician, who served as Minister of Finance between 1998 and 2000.
 He was the President of the Budapest Stock Exchange between 1996 and 1998.
-After his ministership he was appointed President of the Hungarian National Bank.
+After his ministership he was appointed Governor of the Hungarian National Bank.
 Járai was succeeded by András Simor in 2007.

+Career

+Járai was chairman of the supervisory board of CIG Pannónia Eletbiztosító Nyrt until he resigned from the position in 2013.
+He has also been chairman of the supervisory board of the Hungarian National Bank since 2010.
+In March 2022 Járai was elected as a member of the supervisory board of the MKB Bank.